seapagan/sp-build/README.md

 - Development server that hot-reloads on all code changes
 - Create a standalone production build that can run in a browser.
 - Babel for Javascript files to transpile to backwards-compatible code.
-- JS and CSS are compressed and postfixed with a Hash for each code change.
+- JS and CSS are compressed and named with a Hash for each code change.
 The HTML file is automatically updated with these.
 - ESLint(JS) and StyleLint(CSS) are run automatically.
 - SCSS and SASS automatically detected and compiled on the fly.
 - Typescript is integrated.
 You can use either TS or JS as required.
 - Adds favicon automatically if exists in the `src` folder.
-- Separate Sourcemap files are generated for Procuction.
+- Separate Sourcemap files are generated for Production.

 ## Planned functionality